Consolidated operating results (cumulative)

 Topics

-• Although the number of local cheese processing manufacturers is on the rise, many of them mainly handle low-priced products, which has increased our competitive advantage in terms of high quality and stable supply.
+- Although the number of cheese processing manufacturers is increasing in Asia, most of them mainly deal in price-oriented products, and as a result, our advantage in striving for high quality and stable supply is growing year by year.

 Our business model, as a rule, avoids foreign exchange risk